 Carrying on from the late 1960s trend towards longer hair, the 1970s man grew his hair.
-Length varied from “slightly overgrown” to “hippie long”, depending on one’s job, age and lifestyle.
+The length varied from “slightly overgrown” to “hippie long”, depending on one’s job, age and lifestyle.

-Hair was simply left as it grew (albeit with a basic cut style), be it straight, curly or wavy – the wearer went with what they had.
-Partings could be to one side or in the middle – this depended on the style or wearer’s preference.
+As hair grew longer, it could be left as it was – albeit with a basic cut style.
+Be it straight, curly or wavy – the wearer went with what they had.
+Partings could be to the side or in the middle.
+Again, this depended on the style or wearer’s preference.

-Towards the end of the decade, hair had started to get a bit shorter (except for the rock crowd, who always had long hair whatever), with some even going for the chop altogether.
+Towards the end of the 1970s, hair started to get a bit shorter, with some even going for the chop.
+The exception was the rock crowd, who had long hair whatever.

 Long Styled Hair